mkvlrn/arch-devcontainer/readme.md

 ## what is this

-a simple devcontainer config using archlinux base image for node development
+a simple devcontainer config using archlinux base image

+couple images available for different stacks: node, go, python

 ## requirements